mahimairaja/aquisitions/SELF_NOTES.md

 8. Generated and migrated database using cli

 ---

 ## Logging

 9. Installed winston and defined the logging configs in config/logger.js
 10. added the import alias for all modules in src/config from imports section in package json

+---

+## Middlewares

+11. Installed helmet and added it to use express as middleware
+12. Installed morgan and added json, urlencoded, and morgan combined with streams as middleware.